 Colonists Reaction To The Sugar Act

-Nov 26, 2025 · 11 min read
+11 min read

 Main Subheading: Understanding the Sugar Act

 The Sugar Act, formally known as the American Revenue Act of 1764, was an amendment to the existing Molasses Act of 1733.
 The original Molasses Act had imposed a high tax of sixpence per gallon on molasses imported from non-British colonies.
-However, this tax was rarely collected due to widespread smuggling and lax enforcement.
+On the flip side, this tax was rarely collected due to widespread smuggling and lax enforcement.
 Colonial merchants found it cheaper to bribe customs officials or simply evade the tax altogether, leading to a thriving, albeit illegal, trade with the French, Dutch, and Spanish West Indies.

 Comprehensive Overview